 By completing the BC PNP's use of a representative form, you, and your employer where applicable, have authorized the individual named on the form to represent you and act on your behalf with the BC PNP.
-This may include representation throughout the registration, application and assessment processes, and communication with program staff as required, including disclosure of personal or confidential information to your representative.
+This may include representation throughout the registration, application, assessment and post-nomination processes, as well as communication with program staff as required, including disclosure of personal or confidential information to your representative.